Azure/azure-k8s-metrics-adapter/README.md

 kubectl apply -f https://raw.githubusercontent.com/Azure/azure-k8s-metrics-adapter/master/deploy/adapter.yaml
 ```

+There is also a [Helm chart](https://github.com/Azure/azure-k8s-metrics-adapter/charts/azure-k8s-metrics-adapter) available for deployment for those using Helm in their cluster.

 After deployment you can create an Horizontal Pod Auto Scaler (HPA) to scale of your [external metric](#external-metrics) of choice:

 ```yaml